 What Is Contempt?
 When You Should File.

 In Washington state, if you are in a situation where the other parent to your child is not following the parenting plan in bad faith, then your recourse is to file a contempt action in court.
 Contempt is a legal action where you are asking the judge to find the other parent in violation of a court order (i.e. your parenting plan in this example), punish that parent, and force them follow the parenting plan.
+Learn more about contempt and our post-final order family law services.

 Give Warnings Before Filing for Contempt